Alzheimer's stages: How the disease progresses

 Severe dementia due to Alzheimer's disease

-In the late stage of the disease, called severe dementia due to Alzheimer's disease, mental function continues to decline, and the disease has a growing impact on movement and physical capabilities.
+In the late stage of the disease, called severe dementia due to Alzheimer's disease, mental function continues to decline.
+The disease also has a growing impact on movement and physical capabilities.

-- Lose the ability to communicate coherently.
-An individual can no longer converse or speak in ways that make sense, although he or she may occasionally say words or phrases.
+- Lose the ability to communicate.
+Individuals can no longer converse or speak in ways that make sense.
+They may only occasionally say words or phrases.

 - Require daily assistance with personal care.
 This includes total assistance with eating, dressing, using the bathroom and all other daily self-care tasks.

 - Experience a decline in physical abilities.
-A person may become unable to walk without assistance, then unable to sit or hold up his or her head without support.
+People in this stage may become unable to walk without assistance.
+They may even be unable to sit or hold up their head without support.
 Muscles may become rigid and reflexes abnormal.
 Eventually, a person loses the ability to swallow and to control bladder and bowel functions.

 Rate of progression through Alzheimer's disease stages

 The rate of progression for Alzheimer's disease varies widely.
-On average, people with Alzheimer's disease live between three and 11 years after diagnosis, but some survive 20 years or more.
+On average, people with Alzheimer's disease live between three and 11 years after diagnosis.
+But some live 20 years or more.
 The degree of impairment at diagnosis can affect life expectancy.
 Untreated vascular risk factors such as hypertension are associated with a faster rate of progression of Alzheimer's disease.

 Pneumonia is a common cause of death because impaired swallowing allows food or beverages to enter the lungs, where an infection can begin.
 Other common causes of death include dehydration, malnutrition, falls and other infections.